cdl-geneseo/geneseo-dictionary/S/Suffolk.md

 # Suffolk

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Suffolk

 Created by  Unknown User (ejr7) on Nov 16, 2012

 n.
 A residential hall on campus in South Village.&quot;Suffolk is the furthest dorm from the academic buildings.&quot;EReck, S-Z, 2012